 Online Learning Challenges (& Ways to Solve Them)

 The spread of COVID-19 has forced millions of students and teachers to move their communication online.
 The schools are closed until further notice and we have to adapt to a new lifestyle.
 Teachers and administrators are working hard during lockdown trying to keep students on track, shifting to online learning within the shortest time.

 Although technology evolution now allows many things we haven’t believed possible, the shift to e-learning doesn’t go as smoothly as we want it to be.
 Facing the pitfalls of digital learning may be discouraging and frustrating both for teachers and students.

-That’s why we are about to research and discuss the most common virtual learning challenges and the possible ways of addressing them.
+That’s why the Jellyfish.tech team is about to research and discuss the most common virtual learning challenges and the possible ways of addressing them.

 - Organization of work processes & time management